-The number you may need depend on the case and on what approach your cosmetic dentist recommends.
-Most patients only require 1 or 2 to ‘iron out’ the wrinkles of their smiles.
-This conservative approach is favored by many dentists, who see veneers as an enhancement rather than a reformative tool.
-People with more extensive cases or who desire a total smile makeover may need 4, 5, 6, even 10 veneers!
-It comes down to what you want and what the doctor recommends.
-Most dentists attempt to use the minimum required to get the desired results.
+Most patients only require 1 or 2 in tandem with whitening treatments to ‘iron out’ the wrinkles of their smiles.
+This is a conservative approach favored by many dentists, who see veneers as an enhancement rather than a reformative tool.
+Patients who desire a total smile makeover may need 4, 5, 6, or more veneers, depending on their needs and goals.
+It comes down to what you want and what the Doctor recommends.
+He will use the minimum required to get the desired results as the use of veneers does require that some of your tooth be sanded down or removed for placement.